kailash-manasarovar/statement/docs/timeline/2023/august.md

 ![Larry](../../content/images/larry.png)

 - They don't know who he is.
-- I know this because a day later, I see a post on my X feed.
+- I know this because a day later, I see a post on my X feed asking who he is.

 ![Who's Larry](../../content/images/who-is-larry.png)